-Legislation remains the major driving force for growth in the UK environmental sector, closely followed by new development and infrastructure/regeneration.
+Legislation remains the major driving force for growth in the UK environmental sector, closely followed by new development, infrastructure and regeneration.

 Look for job vacancies at:

 Recruitment agencies handle a large proportion of vacancies in this sector.
-Many have links advertised on the recruitment websites listed here.

 To research companies and identify employers use directories such as the ENDS Environmental Consultancy Directory.
 Look for graduate opportunities on their websites.
 Approaching potential employers with a targeted speculative application can also be productive.